EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 $ lmf ctrl.bi2te3 -vgmax=4.4 -vnkabc=3 --quit=band
 ~~~

-When the restart file is read you should see an indication that **KMXA** has been increased
+When the restart file is read you should see an indication that **KMXA** has been increased:

 ~~~
   site   1, species Te      : augmentation kmax changed from 3 to 5